joefinlon/HydroViewer/README.md

 The program has the following Python package dependencies: numpy, scipy, matplotlib, xarray, glob

 HydroViewer2 is run by following the steps below:
-1. Run the first two cell blocks in the program (package import block and subroutines block)
+1. Run the first cell block in the program (package import block)
-2. In the third cell block, modify the path to the particle-by-particle data file (partFile; output data from the imgProc_sm.m script) and modify the probe type (probeName).
+2. In the second cell block, modify the campaign, date, probe name, annotation value (0: off; 1: on), image mode (0: all particles in black; 1: rejected particles in red), frame number to begin plotting, the path to the decompressed image file, and the path to the particle-by-particle data file.
 Run this cell.
-3. In the fourth cell block, modify the campaign (string variable; e.g., ‘olypex’), date (string variable; e.g., ‘20151112’), imageMode (0 - all particles shaded black), imageFile (file path to the decompressed image file; ouput data from the read_binary_*.m script), and frameStart (frame number to jump to within the image file) variables.
-Run this cell.
-4. Run the fifth cell block as well.
+3. Run cell blocks 2-5 as well.
 Matplotlib should display an interactive plot which enables the capability to toggle between image records and register user clicks over a particle of interest.
 If desired: press the ‘Previous’ and ‘Next’ buttons to backtrack or advance one frame at a time through the data.
-5. With the desired frame displayed and the cell block highlighted, hover your cursor over a particle of interest and click within that region.
+4. With the desired frame displayed and the cell block highlighted, hover your cursor over a particle of interest and click within that region.
 The program records the position within the plot for later use.
 You may also notice that the cursor position in the lower right portion of the figure is displayed as you navigate around the image record.
-6. Run the sixth cell block.
-After 5-10 seconds, particle properties for the selected particle will be displayed immediately below the cell.
+5. Run the sixth cell block.
+After a few seconds, particle properties for the selected particle will be displayed immediately below the cell.
-7. In the seventh cell block, change the directory path as desired for the outFile variable.
+6. In the seventh cell block, change the directory path as desired for the outFile variable.
 Separate images are saved to the specified directory depending on the probe used and the particle’s time, frame number, and particle number.
 Run this cell.
 The image (*.png) should appear in the specified folder.
 The pixel dimensions will be nDiodes x nSlices so that each pixel corresponds to a single pixel shadowed by the OAP.

 ## Known Bugs